AquilaVirtual/Sprint-Challenge-Node-Express/Review.md

 Middleware is separate software that serve as the glue between two applications

 ## What is a Resource?
+A resource is data that the Express API endpoint serves to the client

 ## What can the API return to help clients know if a request was successful?
    status e.g. (200)